aghontpi/ad-silence/README.md

 You have to enable the debug log in the app to see the logs.

-- See the lifecycle events of the app (service) in the app (incase if its not working, its easier to identify the issue).
+- See the lifecycle events of the app in the app (incase if its not working, its easier to identify the issue).
-- See all the logs of the service (notification listener) in the app.
+- See all the logs of the service (notification listener) in the app .
-- See all the actions like mute, unmute, in the app.
-- See all the notifications accessed by the service.
+- See all the notifications parsed by the service.
-- Each debug logs are timestamped, gives out the parsing decision like what it matched against and whether there is a match or not.
+- Each debug logs is timestamped, gives out the parsing decision it made (like what it matched against and whether it matched or not).

-You can keep the debug log enabled always, it will not affect the performance of the app, only recent 100 logs are stored temporarily.
+You can keep the debug log enabled always, it will not affect the performance of the app, only the recent 100 logs are stored in memory.

 ## Motivation